 Transferring and restoring content and media is the same whether you are working between Local and Cloud or you are working between two Cloud environments.

 All configuration for Umbraco Deploy is held in the

 appSettings.json file found at the root of your Umbraco website.

 Some deployments can cause an Umbraco Cloud environment to restart.
 See the table below to learn which actions initiate an application restart.

 |Content and/or Media transfer||No|

-Note: you’re free to update the “name” attribute to make it clearer in the interface where you’re deploying to.
-So if you want to name “Development” something like “The everything-goes area” then you can do that and it will be shown when deploying to that environment.
+umbraco-cloud.json file to make it clear in the Workspaces dashboard where you’re deploying to.
+So if you want to name the Development environment to “Everything goes here” then you can do that and the name will be displayed on the dashboard when deploying to that environment.